matrix-org/matrix-spec-proposals/proposals/4033-event-thread-and-order.md

 ### Definition of read and unread events

-We propose that the definition of whether an event is read should be unchanged, but this note should be added:
+We propose that the definition of whether an event is read should include the original definition plus the above definition of *after*, and also include this
+clarification:

 > (Because the receipt itself contains the `order` of the pointed-to event,
-> there is no need to examine the pointed-to event, so it is sufficient to
+> there is no need to examine the pointed-to event: it is sufficient to compare
-> compare the `order` of the event in question with the `order` in the
+> the `order` of the event in question with the `order` in the receipt.)
-> receipt.)

-And the above definition of *after* should be included.

 ### Redacted events